magit/ghub/README.md

 Ghub.el — Minuscule client library for the Github API
 =====================================================

-Ghub is a library that provides basic support for using the Github API from Emacs packages.
+Ghub is a library that provides basic support for using the Github REST (v3) and GraphQL (v4) APIs from Emacs packages.
 It abstracts access to API resources using only a handful of functions that are not resource-specific.

 It also handles the creation, storage and use of access tokens using a setup wizard, to make it easier for users to get started and to reduce